Cheryl Pepsii Riley: Early life and career

-Born Cheryl Bridget Riley in Brooklyn, NY, Riley was the first of two children born to James Madison Riley and Lucia Viola Riley.
+Born Cheryl Bridget Riley in Brooklyn, New York, Riley was the first of two children born to James Madison Riley and Lucia Viola Riley.
 Riley attended Clara Barton High School.
 After high school, Riley worked as a nurse for disabled children before beginning her singing career.
 Riley began her music career as a lead singer in the band Stargaze, who released the single "You Can't Have It" in 1982.

-In November 1988, Riley topped the US R&B chart and hit the Top 40 on the pop chart at No. 32 with the ballad, "Thanks for My Child," a song written by Full Force.
-The song peaked at No. 75 in the UK Singles Chart in January 1989.
+In November 1988, Riley topped the US R&B chart and hit the Top 40 on the pop chart at number 32 with the ballad, "Thanks for My Child," a song written by Full Force.
+The song peaked at number 75 in the UK Singles Chart in January 1989.
 The genesis of "Thanks for My Child" began with Full Force member Bowlegged Lou's experience with the complications of his wife's first pregnancy.
-The title track single to her debut LP Me, Myself and I made it to number 18 on the R&B charts in early 1989.
-Another single, "Every Little Thing About You," peaked at number 55 on the R&B charts later that year.
+The title-track single to her debut LP Me, Myself and I made it to number 18 on the R&B charts in early 1989.
+Another single, "Every Little Thing About You", peaked at number 55 on the R&B charts later that year.

 Her second LP, Chapters, was issued and yielded the singles "How Can You Hurt The One You Love" and a cover of Aretha Franklin's 1968 hit "Ain't No Way".
-Her third album All That! was released by Reprise, and featured the singles "Gimme" and "Guess I'm In Love."
+Her third album All That! was released by Reprise, and featured the singles "Gimme" and "Guess I'm In Love".